1 Legal framework

 2.1 What aviation finance structures are most commonly used in your jurisdiction?

-Debt in the form of loans or bonds and equity in the form of pure equity or capital shares are common.
-The sale and leaseback structure is the most common method of financing in the market.
+Debt in the form of loans or bonds and equity in the form of pure equity or capital shares are frequently used.
+The sale and leaseback structure is one of the most common methods of financing in the market.

 2.2 What are the advantages and disadvantages of these different types of structures?

-Given that, in the case of a leaseback arrangement, the equity need not be paid back, but comes at the cost of ownership, this structure is preferred where an airline needs to use the cash invested in a particular aircraft for other investments, but the asset is still needed in order to operate.
+Since equity need not be repaid but comes at the cost of ownership, a leaseback arrangement is preferred where an airline needs to use the cash invested in a particular aircraft for other investments, while still requiring the asset for operational purposes.

 2.3 What other factors should operators bear in mind when deciding on a financing structure?